jcheng31/ayulin.net/Content/_posts/2014-04-15-is-it-on-spotify.md

 ---

+My initial guess was correct: the song hadn't actually been removed entirely, though it's only available in the US, Canada, and Australia.
+Other tracks are available in many more regions, though.

+Wish I knew how these licensing things work.

+---

 <a id="footnote1" href="#ref1">[1]</a> We were far away enough and the ambient sound was loud enough that I wasn't confident that my phone would be able to identify it.
 I asked a friend if he happened to know what it was, and he walked over and asked someone he knew who worked there.

 <a id="footnote2" href="#ref2">[2]</a> I'd also been looking for an excuse to try [knockout.js](http://knockoutjs.com/) - MVVM on the web?
 Sign me up.